Gravitational redshift from large-scale structure: nonlinearities, antisymmetries, and the dipole: Introduction

 In this work we develop a complete model of the correlation function beyond the linear regime, on the full sky, including a consistent treatment of all subleading effects---RSD, gravitational redshift, wide-angle effects, and other relevant kinematic effects.
 Our model is based on the `streaming model', a nonperturbative approach to RSD~\cite{Peebles_LSS,Fisher:1994ks,Scoccimarro:2004,Vlah:2018ygt}.
 As we showed in previous work~\cite{Dam:2023}, the streaming model is not only able to handle more general types of distortions but it can also be extended without approximation to the full wide-angle regime.
 (By contrast, note that wide-angle effects can only be treated approximately in Fourier space due to the loss of translation invariance in this regime~\cite{Szalay:1997cc}.)
 The important quantity in this approach is the map from real to redshift space (see Ref.~\cite{Shaw:2008aa} for an earlier expression of this idea).
 This map, normally determined by the Doppler shift (RSD), is extended in this work to include the gravitational redshift.

-Importantly, the streaming model naturally accounts for nonperturbative effects which are otherwise missed in more straightforward perturbative treatments.
-This is because the redshift map need not be one-to-one but can be `multistreaming', leading to the possibility of stochastic effects like drift and dispersion (e.g.\ Finger-of-God effect).
-Such effects are necessarily absent in perturbative treatments, where a Jacobian is explicitly computed.
-In this work we show that inclusion of the gravitational redshift leads to a contribution of the drift type, providing physical motivation for the empirical correction in the model of Saga et al.~\cite{Saga:2020tqb}.
-As we will see, this effect is also associated with a one-point function (similar to the velocity dispersion), but is a consequence of the inherent density weighting arising when correlating discrete tracers.
-It reflects the fact that when probing gravitational redshift using tracers such as galaxies there is a large nonperturbative contribution from the local small-scale potential (and thus the gravitational redshift), which is strongly correlated with its immediate environment~\cite{Cai:2016ors}.
-We show that a realistic estimate of this nonlinear one-point function is required to reproduce the dipole's turnover as seen in simulations.
+Importantly, the streaming model naturally accounts for nonperturbative effects missed in more straightforward perturbative treatments where a Jacobian is explicitly computed.
+The standard example of this is the Finger-of-God effect, described by the pairwise velocity dispersion.
+In this work we show that the inclusion of gravitational redshift yields a similar kind of contribution, with its own one-point function.
+But whereas the Finger-of-God effect is associated with a second moment, this new contribution is associated with a first moment, the \emph{pairwise potential difference}, a key anti-symmetric ingredient of the model.
+In this the natural emergence of the one-point function, which was included as an empirical correction in the model of Saga et al.~\cite{Saga:2020tqb}, can be traced to the inherent density weighting arising when correlating biased tracers.
+Since the gravitational redshift is probed through tracers which are found at biased locations (e.g.\ near the bottom of potential wells), there is a large nonperturbative contribution to the gravitational redshift from the local small-scale potential, which is strongly correlated with its immediate environment~\cite{Cai:2016ors}.
+We thus show that a realistic estimate of the one-point function is required to reproduce the dipole's turnover as seen in simulations.

 In addition to the gravitational redshift, our model also accounts for two kinematic effects, well established from the linear calculations~\cite{Yoo:2009au,Bonvin:2011,Challinor:2011bk,Jeong:2011as}, which also need to be included in a consistent treatment of the {nonlinear} dipole.
 Both are related to the lightcone.
 The first effect is relatively trivial and can be built into the model by simply promoting the usual spatial mapping to a spacetime mapping on the lightcone.
 The second effect is less trivial.
 As we explain in some detail, heuristically and then more systematically, it originates from the fact that we generally probe galaxies in motion.
 This observation, although obvious, implies a subtle kinematic correction to the underlying clustering statistics, leading to another source of anti-symmetry.